Hourhawk/Number/README.md

 Number
 ---

-## 2d Game Engine
+## What is this?

-Number is a 2d game engine.
+Number is a 2D Game Engine built for the web.
+The Engine runs on Javascript Canvas w/ HTML5.

-## Demo
+## Documentation & Demo

-A demo can be found in the `demo/` directory - just open up `demo.html` and you're off to the races!
+**Quickstart:** A demo can be found in the `demo/` directory - just open up `demo.html` and you're off to the races!

 ## Building
 `gulp` is used to build.

 ```sh